JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-06-23-xlm_roberta_qa_xlm_roberta_base_vietnamese_vn_3_0.md

 ## Description

-Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `xlm-roberta-base-vietnamese` is a Unknown language [vn] language [vn] model originally trained by `bhavikardeshna`.
+Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `xlm-roberta-base-vietnamese` is a Vietnamese model originally trained by `bhavikardeshna`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>